kubernetes/website/content/en/docs/concepts/scheduling/scheduling-framework.md

 {{< feature-state for_k8s_version="1.15" state="alpha" >}}

-The scheduling framework is a new pluggable architecture for Kubernetes Scheduler that makes scheduler customizations easy.
+The scheduling framework is a pluggable architecture for Kubernetes Scheduler that makes scheduler customizations easy.
 It adds a new set of "plugin" APIs to the existing scheduler.
 Plugins are compiled into the scheduler.
 The APIs allow most scheduling features to be implemented as plugins, while keeping the